 Liberty Bank is headquartered in Middletown and is the 4th largest bank in the state of Connecticut.
-It is also the 225th largest bank in the nation.
-It was established in 1825 and as of June of 2018, it had grown to 700 employees at 55 locations.
-Liberty Bank has an A health rating.
+It is also the 222nd largest bank in the nation.
+It was established in 1825 and as of December of 2018, it had grown to 700 employees at 55 locations.
+Liberty Bank has an A+ health rating.

 Liberty Bank is a great bank.
 The best thing about them is that they don't charge ATM fees and also they reimburse the ATM fees of other banks.
 There is also no monthly fee if you go paperless.
 They send instructions if you have transactions with a company who has been breached and have sometimes automatically sent new debit cards in these circumstances.
 Their in bank customer service is most excellent.
 They have convenient branches and the ATMs feel like they are in safe locations.
 I have used them exclusively for over ten years and I have no intention of switching of changing.
 I don't have credit cards or loans so I can't speak to those products personally.
 I have never heard anything bad about them from anybody else.
 They did once have an employee steal but they were very open about that.